metno/emep-ctm/Input.rst

 Monthly "fraction type" NetCDF emissions.
     \

-    This is similar to the yearly "fraction type" NetCDF emissions, but there are 12 monthly values for each field.
-This format cannot be combined with other formats.
+    This is similar to the yearly NetCDF emissions, but there are 12 monthly values for each field.

 Using and combining gridded emissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^